Menu

 How do you prove a wrongful death has occurred?

-When our clients ask us, “What is a wrongful death lawsuit?” most of them are actually asking what is required to prove an instance of wrongful death.
-In order to meet the legal definition of wrongful death, those filing suit must be able to prove four wrongful death elements:
+When our clients ask us, “What is a wrongful death lawsuit?”, most of them are actually asking what is required to prove an instance of wrongful death.

-• That the death was caused wholly or to some extent by the defendant’s negligence, recklessness, or carelessness.
+1. That the death was caused wholly or to some extent by the defendant’s negligence, recklessness, or carelessness

-• That this negligence was a breach of duty to the victim, meaning that it was the defendant’s duty to provide safety or care to the victim.
+2. This negligence was a breach of duty to the victim, meaning that it was the defendant’s duty to provide safety or care to the victim

-• How this breach of duty caused the death of the victim.
+3. How this breach of duty caused the death of the victim

-• And that because of this death, the surviving family members of the victim incurred significant damages (medical expenses, funeral costs, potential income, and pain and suffering, and more).
+4. And that because of this death, the surviving family members of the victim incurred significant damages (medical expenses, funeral costs, potential income, pain and suffering, and more)

 Personal injury lawsuits do not bring criminal charges.
 This distinction means that when an individual or institution is sued for wrongful death, they are not being charged with murder.
 It also indicates that the burden of proof for murder and the burden of proof for wrongful death is different.